replab/book/sphinx/reps/construction.md

 ```
 # 5.1 Constructing representations

-Those representations can be constructed on a variety of groups.
+Representations can be constructed on a variety of groups.

 ## Trivial representation

-This representation always maps all group elements to the identity matrix.
+The trivial representation maps all group elements to the identity matrix.
 It can be constructed for any compact group using the [trivialRep](+replab.CompactGroup.trivialRep) method.
 One picks the field (`'R'` or `'C'`) and the dimension.